Homemade blueberry lemon bread from scratch, made with smooth olive oil, a creamy richness from ricotta cheese and a decadent lemon glaze!

 I’m pretty sure this has to be the best blueberry lemon bread ever!

 P.S.
-Before I let you go, my little scientist brain can’t help but address the little green stains around some of the blueberries inside the blueberry lemon bread.
+Let’s address the little green stains around some of the blueberries!

 Long story short: the antioxidants in plants responsible for the beautiful colors you see in blueberries.
 Depending on the PH levels in their environment they will change colors.